Utsavv/VectorDBUsingFAISS/README.md

 In this guide, we will break down how to use FAISS in combination with sentence transformers to create a semantic search solution that can effectively locate related documents based on a user query.
 For example, this could be used in a customer support system to find the most relevant past tickets or knowledge base articles in response to a user's question.

+##Assumptions
+This article will focus on implementing embeddings.
+I am assuming that you have basic understanding of python, RAG, LLM.

+##What is Embedding?
+Embedding introduction

+### Why understanding Embeddings and Vector DB important for RAG implementation?
+In many production RAG implementation scenario like chatbot implementation, LLM/AI works like a beautifier only.
+Real magic happens at your data.
+Main challange is in searching from your data not in using LLM.

 ## Overview of the Components

 Our solution is composed of several major components: